 You’ll have to do the hiring and firing, make sure you’re earning enough revenue to pay your business loan and will have business decisions on top of existing clinical decisions.

 That said, veterinary medicine is a relatively stable industry.
-As long as you don’t lose your ability to practice, you are more likely than not to be very successful.
+As long as you don’t lose your ability to practice, you are more likely than not to be very successful especially with so many people with new pets due to the pandemic.
 Business loans don’t last forever.
 Eventually, you will pay off what you owe and own an asset that could be worth hundreds of thousands of dollars.

 When you become your own boss instead of work for a company like VCA or Banfield, you have control.
 For some, the added stress isn’t worth it because not everyone has a business mindset or personality.
-I totally get it when some clients tell me they just want to help their patients, turn the lights off, and go home.
+I totally get it when some clients tell me they just want to help their patients (aka injured animals), turn the lights off, and go home.

 However, I believe far more veterinarians are capable of being owners than they realize.
 Aside from the financial benefits, you could create your own lifestyle.
 Few things are as fun as being your own boss.
 The extra wealth you’d create is just icing on the cake.